GSA/search-gov/README.markdown

     rake usasearch:create_dummy_analytics_data DAYS=30 WORDCOUNT=100

 Give your user account priveleges to access analytics (and admin while you are at it).
-Here's how with script/console:
+Here's how with rails console:

     user = User.last
     user.update_attribute(:is_analyst, true)